-4 Results

-20 4.1 3-D Results
+3 Results

+3.1 3-D results

-Numerical simulations initially focused on fully 3-D full stokes modeling of the response of an ice stream to tidal forcing.
-Figure 2 shows modeled horizontal displacements along the medial line of the ice stream 11, 21 and 31 km upstream of the grounding line.
-The tidal forcing consisted of M_2 and S_2 tidal constituents with amplitudes comparable to those around the Rutford Ice Stream (RIS) and is plotted alongside the ice stream response (scaled down by a factor of 100 and shifted vertically).
+Numerical simulations initially focused on fully 3-D full Stokes modelling of the response of an ice stream to tidal forcing.
+Figure 2 shows modelled horizontal displacements along the medial line of the ice stream 11, 21 and 31 km upstream of the grounding line.
+The tidal forcing consisted of M_2 and S_2 tidal constituents with amplitudes comparable to those around the Rutford ice stream (RIS) and is plotted alongside the ice stream response (scaled down by a factor of 100 and shifted vertically).

-The model geometry that produced these results had a domain as shown in Fig. 1, with ice thicknesses and slopes matching the average of those found on the RIS.
-As

-5 such the geometry does not exactly match that of the RIS, notably it does not vary laterally, but represents an idealised configuration which generally compares to those found on a typical ice stream.
+The model geometry that produced these results had a domain as shown in Fig. 1, with ice thicknesses and slopes representing an idealised configuration which generally compares to those found on a typical ice stream.
 A stress exponent of m = 3 was used.
-Following the methods in previous studies, the basal slipperiness was changed in order to produce surface velocities of about 1 md-1 (Gudmundsson, 2007, 2011; King et al., 2010; Walker et al., 2012).
+Following the methods in previous studies, the basal slipperiness was changed in order to produce surface velocities of about $1 \text{ m } d^{-1}$ (Gudmundsson, 2007, 2011; King et al., 2010; Walker et al., 2012).

-The de-trended horizontal displacements in Fig. 2 show that the ice stream response, when forced with semi-diurnal tidal periods, is dominated by the Msf period (14.76 days).
+The detrended horizontal displacements in Fig. 2 show that the ice stream response, when forced with semi-diurnal tidal periods, is dominated by the Msf period (14.76 days).
 Furthermore, this effect becomes more pronounced higher upstream such that the semi-diurnal modulation of displacements disappears almost completely by 30 km upstream of the grounding line.
-These results match those of Gudmundsson (2011) and strengthen the hypothesis that the long period modulation of ice stream velocities is a result of a non-linear basal sliding law.
-The model was forced with a stress exponent of 1 and no long period effects occurred.
+These results match those of Gudmundsson (2011) and strengthen the hypothesis that the long-period modulation of ice stream velocities is a result of a nonlinear basal sliding law.
+When the model was forced with a stress exponent of 1, no long-period effects occurred.

-Figure 3 shows the results of a similar experiment which used a geometry and tidal forcing similar to those of the Siple Ice Coast ice streams rather than the RIS.
-The tide in this region is dominated by diurnal (K_1 and O_1) rather than semi-diurnal constituents and with lower amplitudes than around the RIS.
-This time the ice stream responds to diurnal forcing with Mf frequency modulation in horizontal de-trended displacements, however it does not dominate as strongly as the Msf did for semi-diurnal forcing.
-Note that the scale is different and the Mf signal 31 km upstream of the grounding line has an amplitude of only ~ 1 cm.
-This amplitude is too small to be measureable using current GPS techniques.
-We therefore conclude that Mf amplitudes on the Siple Ice Coast ice streams are expected to be small and difficult to measure, and about an order of magnitude less than the Msf signal found on the Filchner-Ronne ice streams.
+Figure 3 shows the results of a similar experiment which used a geometry and tidal forcing similar to those of the Siple coast ice streams rather than the RIS.
+The tide in this region is dominated by diurnal $(K_1 \text{ and } O_1)$ rather than semi-diurnal constituents and with lower amplitudes than around the RIS.
+This time the ice stream responds to diurnal forcing with Mf frequency modulation in horizontal detrended displacements; however, it does not dominate as strongly as the Msf did for semi-diurnal forcing.
+Note that the scale is different and the Mf signal 31 km upstream of the grounding line has an amplitude of only $\sim 1 \,\mathrm{cm}$.
+This amplitude is too small to be measurable using current GPS techniques.
+We therefore conclude that Mf amplitudes on the Siple coast ice streams are expected to be small and difficult to measure, and about an order of magnitude less than the Msf signal found on the Filchner-Ronne ice streams.

-4.2 2-D Results
+3.2 2-D results